Imviz#

 wcs_fallback_scheme{None, ‘pixels’}

 Use an affine transform to represent the offset between images if possible (requires that the approximation is accurate to within 1 pixel with the full WCS transformations).
 If approximation fails, it will automatically fall back to full WCS transformation.
-This is only used when link_type='wcs'.
+This is only used when align_by='wcs'.
 Affine approximation is much more performant at the cost of accuracy.

 load_data(data, data_label=None, show_in_viewer=True, **kwargs)[source]#